 Perceptions of rhymes and tonal patterns

-Theoreticalization and categorization of rhymes and tonal patterns have drawn scholarly attention since the introduction of Sanskrit into the Chinese-speaking areas from approximately the third to fifth century.
-The publication of dictionaries of rhymes (yunshu) attests to the extensive spread of this interest.
-We know words of the same rhymes or euphonic words sharing similar vowels can produce pleasing audial experiences when they are grouped together and spoken aloud.
-If they are put in the rhyming positions of a poem, or used in sentences in prose, rhythmic and melodic rhyming patterns will be produced when they are chanted aloud.
-The tonal differentiation of characters also serves similar purposes of revealing their tonality.
-In the Sui-Tang period there were famous dictionaries such as Lu Fayan’s Spelling Rhymes (Qieyun) completed in 601 and Sun Mian’s Rhymes of the Tang (Tangyun) completed in 751.
-In the Northern Song, more rhyme dictionaries were published.
-One of the authoritative dictionaries was the Widened Rhymes compiled by Chen Pengnian and others in 1008 during the reign of Zhenzong.
-Another famous government-authorized dictionary is the Collected Rhymes (Jiyun) compiled by Ding Du and others in 1037 during the reign of the succeeding emperor Renzong.
-All these rhyme dictionaries were projects sponsored by the governments.
+The theorisation and categorisation of rhymes and tonal patterns have drawn scholarly attention since the introduction of Sanskrit into Chinese-speaking areas from approximately the third to the fifth century.
+The publication of dictionaries of rhymes (yunshu) attests to the extensive interest in this topic.
+We know words of the same rhymes or euphonic words sharing similar vowels can produce pleasing auditory experiences when grouped and spoken aloud.
+If they are put in the rhyming positions of a poem or used in sentences in prose, rhythmic and melodic rhyming patterns will be produced when they are recited.
+The tonal differentiation of characters also serves a similar purpose of revealing their tonality.
+In the Sui-Tang period, famous dictionaries such as Lu Fayan’s Spelling Rhymes (Qieyun) (601) and Sun Mian’s Rhymes of the Tang (Tangyun) (751) were compiled.
+In the Northern Song period, more rhyme dictionaries were published.
+One of the authoritative dictionaries was Widened Rhymes, compiled by Chen Pengnian and others in 1008 during the reign of Zhenzong.
+Another famous government-authorized dictionary is the Collected Rhymes (Jiyun), compiled by Ding Du and others in 1037 during the reign of the succeeding Emperor Renzong.
+All these rhyme dictionaries were projects sponsored by the state.

-We can argue that the rhyming and tonal patterns were political constructs initiated and maintained by the state.
-But cultural elites, especially the scholar-artists and music lovers appropriated the rhyming and tonal patterns very well in order to enjoy and share their audially pleasing sensation.
-Chen Pengnian and others’ Widened Rhymes contains prefaces written by Lu Fayan and Sun Mian and their own one.
+One can argue that the rhyming and tonal patterns were political constructs initiated and maintained by the state.
+Nonetheless, cultural elites, especially scholar-artists and music lovers, appropriated the rhyming and tonal patterns to enjoy and share their pleasing effects.
+Chen Pengnian and others’ Widened Rhymes, in addition to their own preface, contains prefaces by Lu Fayan and Sun Mian.
 Together, these prefaces reflected an intention on their part to construct a lineage of rhyme dictionaries.
-In Lu Fayan’s preface, he recalled how he had a discussion with his colleagues about the importance of standardizing rhymes.
-They agreed that the topolects throughout the entire state were too diverse, which caused misunderstandings between people of different regions and prevented people from knowing about the past.
-Sun Mian in his preface criticized Lu Fayan’s work for mistakes and missed rhymes.
-Sun called for rectifications to advance the cultural achievements of the state, and took it upon himself to correct and expand the dictionary based on Lu’s work.
-Sun wrote at a time about 150 years later than Lu’s.
-Pronunciations had changed over that period of time, which Sun deemed it necessary to incorporate into his expanded and rectified version of the dictionary.
+In Lu Fayan’s preface, he recalls how he had a discussion with his colleagues about the importance of standardising rhymes.
+They agreed that the topolects throughout the entire state were too diverse, which caused misunderstandings between people of different regions and prevented people from gaining historical knowledge.
+Sun Mian, in his preface, criticised Lu Fayan’s work for mistakes and missed rhymes.
+Sun called for rectifications to advance the cultural achievements of the state and took it upon himself to correct and expand the dictionary based on Lu’s work.
+Sun was writing about 150 years after Lu.
+Pronunciations had changed over that period causing Sun to deem it necessary to incorporate these changes into his expanded and rectified version of the dictionary.

 The Widened Rhymes was also a product of this context.
-Beyond the politics of standardizing the sounds of words and reducing communication problems between people of different topolects, the preface of the Widened Rhymes also introduces a musical consideration to the discussion:
+Beyond the politics of standardising the sounds of words and reducing communication problems between different dialects, the preface of the Widened Rhymes also introduces a musical consideration to the discussion: